 VERB to Host Fourth Quarter and Full Year 2022 Earnings Call on Friday, March 31, 2023, at 6:00 p.m.
 ET

-/EIN News/ -- NEWPORT BEACH, Calif. and SALT LAKE CITY, March 17, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. (NASDAQ: VERB) (“VERB” or the “Company”), the leader in interactive video-based sales enablement applications, including shoppable livestream, today announced that it will host a conference call to discuss its financial results for the fourth quarter and year ended December 31, 2022 on Friday, March 31, 2023, at 6:00 p.m.
+NEWPORT BEACH, Calif. and SALT LAKE CITY, March 17, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. VERB ("VERB" or the "Company"), the leader in interactive video-based sales enablement applications, including shoppable livestream, today announced that it will host a conference call to discuss its financial results for the fourth quarter and year ended December 31, 2022 on Friday, March 31, 2023, at 6:00 p.m.
 Eastern time (3:00 p.m.
 Pacific time).
 Financial results will be issued in a press release prior to the call.

 VERB CEO Rory J. Cutaia and CFO Salman Khan will host the conference call, followed by a question-and-answer period.